 The Group enters into derivative financial instruments with various counterparties, principally banks and financial institutions with investment grade credit ratings.
 Foreign exchange forward contracts, interest rate swap contracts, cross-currency interest rate swaps and commodity futures contracts are all valued using forward pricing techniques.
-These include the use of market observable inputs, such as foreign exchange spot and forward rates, yield curves of the respective currencies, interest rate curves and forward rate curves of the underlying commodity.
+These include the use of market observable inputs, such as foreign exchange spot and forward rates, yield curves of the underlying commodity.
 Accordingly, these derivatives are classified as Level 2 in the fair value measurement hierarchy.